puppetlabs/pcp-specifications/cthun/terminology.md

-message exchange that enables a given Cthun framework functionality; it may occur at the messaging fabric layer (e.g. session associations) or at client layer (e.g. request/response exchange among client nodes to enable a certain C&C operation - see Cthun C&C specifications)
+message exchange that enables a given Cthun framework functionality; it may occur at the messaging fabric layer (e.g. session associations) or at client layer (e.g. request/response exchange among client nodes)

 ### Re-delivery